 - have care of a child under the age of 18 (by 1 September) or,

 - have been in local authority care or,

 - have worked full time for a minimum of 3 years prior to the start of the course or

 - are irreconcilably estranged from your parents and can prove this.

 Applying for the University Bursary

 To apply for the University Bursary, you (and your parents/partner, if applicable) must give 'consent to share' on your Student Finance England application form.
 Failure to give consent will result in no University Bursary being awarded.
 If a mistake has been made, it can be amended by all parties giving consent over the phone.
 Please call 0300 100 0612 for more information.

 The income threshold for all scholarships / bursaries is a household income of under £25,000 per year.

 Student Finance England's top tips

-These videos from Student Finance England look at the application process and the things you can do to help ensure that your money arrives on time for the start of term.
+This video and online guide from Student Finance England look at the application process and the things you can do to help ensure that your money arrives on time for the start of term.